 The recommended posology is one tablet daily by oral administration, which may be taken at any time of the day without regard to meals.
-No dose adjustment is necessary for the elderly.
-Due to the nature of this disease process, raloxifene is intended for long term use.
+Due to the nature of this disease process, EVISTA is intended for long term use.

 Generally calcium and vitamin D supplements are advised in women with a low dietary intake.